 Hypothetical situations and asked how you would deal with them

 Past-experience questions in relation to competency-based behavioural criteria

-Possibly a prompt about your reasons for wanting to join government and personal suitability for the job
+A prompt about your reasons for wanting to join government and personal suitability for the job

-The assessment board evaluates overall potential based on intellectual, verbal and interpersonal skills known as “competencies”.
+The interview assessment board evaluates overall potential based on intellectual, verbal and interpersonal skills known as “competencies”.
 International affairs knowledge questions are not part of the interview.

 The key to your success is knowing what to expect on tests and how to approach the behavioural interview process effectively.

 The PSEE study materials for the online and in-person tests [click here] provide current, comprehensive information to help you focus your preparation, save time, and perform well.